khalid-hussain/morals-and-behaviour/10-characteristics-of-the-soul.md

 # Characteristics of the Soul

-318. A wise man should not judge by appearances when a sniveller[^mean-snivel] cries for mercy, pretends that he is oppressed, complains, twists and turns, and laments.
+318. A wise man should not judge by appearances when a sniveller[^mean-sniveller] cries for mercy, pretends that he is oppressed, complains, twists and turns, and laments.
 With a man who behaves like this I have become certain that he was the oppressor who went over the limit and committed excessive abuses.
 And